 Familiarize Yourself with the World of Real Estate

-Before you even begin looking for a mortgage or assessing your financial health, buyers should familiarize themselves with common loans, rates, and terminology.
+Before you start looking into specifics, potential home buyers should familiarize themselves with common loans, rates and terminology.
 We suggest starting with the basics, such as understanding:

 - 15-year vs. 30-year loans

 - The difference between annual percentage rate (APR) and interest rate

 - Fees and costs associated with a mortgage loan